vaibhavkmishra2701/CODSOFT/README.md

 A calculator that can do addition, subtraction, multiplication and division.
 Made with HTML, CSS and JavaScript.
 Folder: Task3-Calculator/

-## How to open
-Just open the index.html file in any browser.

 ## Made by
 Vaibhav Mishra